-The collection currently (March 2012) includes1309 accessions and comprises of 798 cultivars, 116 landraces, 185 research material, 103 accessions of wild species and 107 samples of unknown population type.
+The collection includes about 1300 accessions and consists for a large extent of cultivars.
+But also landraces, research material and wild species are part of this collection.
 The largest part of the collection is formed by the cultivated species Solanum lycopersicum.
 Most varieties come from Europe, USA and Canada and the former Soviet Union.
 Landraces are represented from countries all over the world.
 The wild species originate mainly from Peru and Ecuador.

 Recently, the original name Solanum lycopersicum (Heiser and Anderson,1999) has been reintroduced.
 Rick (1976) proposed earlier to divide the genus Lycopersicon into two subgenera, the ‘lycopersicum complex’ and the ‘peruvianum complex’ (Heuvelink, 2004; Taylor and Al-Kummer, 1982).
 The ‘lycopersicum complex’ consists of the six Solanum species S. lycopersicum, S. pimpinellifolium, S. cheesmaniae, S. neorickii, S. chmielewskii, S. habrochaites and S.pennellii, that can be “easily” crossed with cultivated tomato.
 S. peruvianum and S. chilense, which have low ability to cross with Solanum lycopersicum, belong to the latter complex.